River Otter, Devon: Topography

 The river's source is north of Otterford, where a stream feeds the Otterhead Lakes: and then through Churchstanton before entering Devon.

 The river flows through a predominantly rural area, with small cattle, sheep and dairy farms.
 The largest town in the Otter Valley is Honiton.
 Tourism and leisure play important roles in the economy.
-For much of its length, the river flows through two Areas of Outstanding Natural Beauty (AONBs) – The Blackdown Hills AONB (to the north of Honiton) and East Devon AONB (to the south of Ottery St Mary).
+For much of its length, the river flows through two Areas of Outstanding Natural Beauty (AONBs) – the Blackdown Hills National Landscape (to the north of Honiton) and East Devon National Landscape (to the south of Ottery St Mary).

 The river passes through or by Upottery, Rawridge, Monkton, Honiton, Alfington, Ottery St Mary, Tipton St John, Newton Poppleford and Otterton.
-It then reaching the Otter Estuary to the east of Budleigh Salterton.
+It then reaches the Otter Estuary to the east of Budleigh Salterton.

 The Otter Estuary Nature Reserve is a 57 acre Site of Special Scientific Interest (SSSI) consisting of tidal mudflats and saltmarsh.
 There is no public access to the estuary itself but footpaths lead to two viewing platforms on the west and two hides one on the west and one on the east.
 The wintering population of wildfowl and waders includes common redshank, greenshank, dunlin, common sandpiper, ringed plover, grey plover, Eurasian curlew, common snipe, water rail, Eurasian wigeon, Eurasian teal, common shelduck, brent goose, red-breasted merganser and little grebe.
 Eurasian reed warbler, reed bunting and sedge warbler breed on the reserve.

 The Environment Agency measures the water level of the Otter and its tributaries at six or more "river level stations".